 One of the key advantages of wireless sensor networks (WSN) is their ability to bridge the gap between the physical and logical worlds, by gathering certain useful information from the physical world and communicating that information to more powerful logical devices that can process it.
 If the ability of the WSN is suitably harnessed, it is envisioned that WSNs can reduce or eliminate the need for human involvement in information gathering in certain civilian and military applications.
 In the near future, sensor devices will be produced in large quantities at a very low cost and densely deployed to improve robustness and reliability.
-They can be miniaturized into a cubic millimeter package (e.g., smart dust [16]) in order to be stealthy in a hostile environment.
+They can be miniaturized into a cubic millimeter package (e.g., smart dust [Kahn et al. 1999]) in order to be stealthy in a hostile environment.
 Cost and size considerations imply that the resources available to individual nodes are severely limited.
-We believe, however ,that limited processor bandwidth and memory are temporary constraints in sensor networks.
-They will disappear with fast developing fabrication techniques.
+We believe, however, that the limited processor bandwidth and memory size are temporary constraints in sensor networks.
+They will disappear with fast-developing fabrication techniques.
 The energy constraints on the other hand are more fundamental.
 According to R.A.
-Powers [20], battery capacity only doubles in 35 years.
+Powers [Powers 1995], battery capacity only doubles in 35 years.
 Energy constraints are unlikely to be solved in the near future with the slow progress in battery capacity and energy scavenging.
-Moreover, the untended nature of sensor nodes and the hazardous sensing environment preclude manual battery replacement.
-For these reasons, energy awareness becomes the key research challenge for sensor network protocol design.
+Moreover, manual battery replacement is impractical due to the untended nature of sensor nodes and hazardous sensing environments.
+For these reasons, energy awareness becomes the key research challenge for the sensor network protocol design.
 Several researchers have addressed energy conservation recently.
 Most of them focus on particular protocols and investigate whether their energy conservation goal can be achieved.
 To the best of our knowledge, none of them investigate energy-conservation for a running system as whole.
 Normally they evaluate their approach through simulations.
 Simulation approaches tend to make simplified assumptions that often do not hold well in practice and they are subject to incompleteness.
-For example, in [22][23][21], several sensing coverage schemes are proposed for energy conservation.
+For example, in [Yan et al. 2003; Wang et al. 2003; Ye et al. 2003, several sensing coverage schemes are proposed for energy conservation.
 None of them consider energy consumption in activities other than sensing.